loconomics/loconomics/docs/User Stories/User Stories - Service Professionals.md

 Harry gets a booking for a cut and color | Harry has to make a note to allow another client to book during the gap time | Harry maximizes his schedule and income

-## Epic Story
-As [Sara the Service Professional](https://github.com/dani0198/Loconomics/docs/Personas/Sara%20the%20Service%20Professional.md), I'd like to let my clients choose notification preferences so they don't get annoyed but still receive important info.

 Persona | Child Story | Test Cases | Investable | GitHub Issue | Complete
 ------------ | ------------ | ------------- | ------------- | ------------- | -------------